 - Exhibits fine motor skills (holds pencil, traces shapes, buttons shirt, etc.)

 - Exhibits motor coordination (gallops, hops, skips)

 - Exhibits self-help skills (toileting, washing hands, putting on coat/hat/gloves/boots)

 Please read the remainder of this document very carefully if you are applying for early entrance to 5K.
 There are many detailed and specific requirements and criteria listed.
 After reading the remainder of this document, if your child meets the criteria, click here to apply for early entrance to Kindergarten if your child exhibits the skills listed above.
 The application window for early entrance is from March through August 1 of each given school year.
-If you miss the August 1 deadline, it is no longer early entrance, and is an initial grade placement determined by a team of professionals at the school building.
-This team may include the principal, teacher, and school psychologist.
-Testing may be required.
+There are no exceptions to this deadline.

 If your child is not exhibiting the skills listed above, MMSD recommends that you enroll them into the MMSD 4 Year old Kindergarten (4K) program, ensuring their academic success in future grades.

 MMSD 4 Year Old Kindergarten (4K) Programming (There is no early entrance into 4K per Board of Education Policy 4011.)